The Tide Is Turning

 While there are still factors that are weighing on the path of inflation, at present they are mainly temporary factors that typically the central bank can look through.

 That might sound innocent enough to you, but it changed the entire course of markets this week.
-The real problem though, was that he opened that discussion with this:
+The real problem, though, was that he opened that discussion with this:

 [I can up our] assessment of the outlook for inflation and for monetary policy in three messages.